grnet/synnefo/docs/pithos.rst

 server and containing the root Merkle hash of the object's hashmap.

-When uploading a file to Pithos+, only the missing blocks will be submitted to the server, with the following algorithm:
+When uploading a file to Pithos, only the missing blocks will be submitted to the server, with the following algorithm:

 * Calculate the hash value for each block of the object to be